 Problem characterization

 RRi dynamics in response to exercise tends to follow a U-shaped form.
-The initial decrease in RRi is associated with exercise onset, related to an increase in heart rate.
-After exercise cessation, an opposite increase in RRi is observed, associated with the cardiovascular recovery phase.
-In both cases, the drop and recovery phases occurs at different rates, some individuals experience a quick recovery in RRi after exercise, however, in some others this slope is less steep.
+The initial decrease in RRi is associated with exercise onset, related to increased heart rate.
+After exercise cessation, an opposite increase in RRi is observed, which is associated with the cardiovascular recovery phase.
+In both cases, the drop and recovery phases occur at different rates; some individuals experience a quick recovery in RRi after exercise; however, in some others, this slope is less steep.
 Additionally, the new baseline reached following exercise cessation is often below the RRi baseline before exercise.

-These hallmarks of RRi dynamics in response to exercise, highlights the complex and non-linear behavior of the cardiovascular response in the context of both rest and exercise conditions.
-An example RRi record data is shown in figure 1.
+These hallmarks of RRi dynamics in response to exercise highlight the complex and non-linear behavior of the cardiovascular response in the context of both rest and exercise conditions.
+Figure 1 shows an example of RRi record data.

 Model construction

 The process of deriving the final equation for modeling RRi fluctuations was guided by an iterative exploration of mathematical functions capable of capturing the observed dynamics.
 Initially, exponential and logarithmic functions were considered due to their simplicity and wide applicability in describing temporal changes.
-Exponential functions were hypothesized to capture the rapid initial adaptations of RRi post-exercise onset, while logarithmic functions were explored for their capacity to describe asymptotic behaviors observed in some physiological variables.
+Exponential functions were hypothesized to capture the rapid initial adaptations of RRi post-exercise onset.
+In contrast, logarithmic functions were explored for their capacity to describe asymptotic behaviors observed in some physiological variables.

 However, neither approach successfully reproduced the non-linear and bidirectional nature of the RRi fluctuations.
-Exponential functions, while effective at modeling monotonic decay or growth, could not account for the observed sigmoidal transitions.
+While effective at modeling monotonic decay or growth, exponential functions could not account for the observed sigmoidal transitions.
 Similarly, logarithmic functions, with their inherent monotonicity, failed to represent the plateauing behavior seen in real-world data.

-To address these limitations, we shifted to logistic functions, which inherently model sigmoidal transitions.
+We shifted to logistic functions to address these limitations, which inherently model sigmoidal transitions.
 Logistic functions introduce parameters for growth rate and inflection point, allowing for precise control over the shape and timing of the transition between dynamic states.
-By using two coupled logistic functions, one to represent the initial decrease in RRi and a second, inverted logistic function to describe the recovery phase, we achieved a model structure that could flexibly reproduce the observed non-linear variations.
+By using two coupled logistic functions, one to representing the initial decrease in RRi and a second inverted logistic function to describing the recovery phase, we achieved a model structure that could flexibly reproduce the observed non-linear variations.

 This approach provided a biologically plausible representation, with parameters that directly correspond to identifiable physiological features, such as the rate of adaptation and recovery, the time to peak response, and the extent of deviation from baseline.
-The logistic function framework emerged as the optimal solution after systematic testing and evaluation against empirical data, ensuring that the model accurately captured both the qualitative and quantitative aspects of RRi dynamics.
+The logistic function framework emerged as the optimal solution after systematic testing and evaluation against empirical data, ensuring that the model accurately captured the qualitative and quantitative aspects of RRi dynamics.

 The mathematical model proposed to characterize the RRi response to exercise and recovery is defined by Equation 6.